MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/allow-block-email-spoof.md

 4. When you're finished, click **Add**.

 > [!NOTE]
-> The emails from these addresses or domains will be blocked as _high confidence spam_ (SCL = 9).
+> - The emails from these addresses or domains will be blocked as _high confidence spam_ (SCL = 9) and moved to junk folder.
-> Users in the organization won't be able to send emails to these blocked domains and addresses.
+> - Users in the organization won't be able to send emails to these blocked domains and addresses.
 They will receive a non-delivery report which will state the following: "5.7.1  Your message can't be delivered because one or more recipients are blocked by your organization’s tenant allow/block list policy."

 ### Use PowerShell